About Intimate Game Reviews

 Intimate Gamer in your inbox:

-Emma's Sponsors
+Emma's Favourites

 I grew up with games.
 My dad worked in IT, and would bring home all kinds of weird and wonderful machines and software including classics like Space Invaders, King's Quest, and Bouncing Babies.
 I think at some point we owned each different early console out there, from the BBC Micro to the ZX80 to the Commodore 64 and my beloved Atari ST.